Amazon Black Friday 2020 deals revealed: First price cuts on new Echo speakers and more bargains start Nov. 20

 Amazon isn't going to let Walmart and Target have all the Black Friday fun.
 The online retailer has detailed its slate of upcoming Black Friday deals in a new press release.
-Here's the quick rundown of what you need to know about Amazon's upcoming Black Friday sale:
+Here's the quick rundown of what you need to know about Amazon's upcoming Black Friday sale.

 The sale runs from Friday, Nov.
 20 through Friday, Nov.
 27. (Spoiler alert: Many of these prices will continue beyond that, with "Cyber Monday" wording instead of "Black Friday.")